-Block Anaesthetics (you may wish to ask Mr Jeffers about his experience)
+Block and General Anaesthetics (you may wish to ask Mr Jeffers about his own experience)

-Our expert Upper Limb Anaesthetists perform regional anaesthetics to numb your arm by injecting local anaesthetic through a needle placed along the path of nerves.
-This is performed usuing an ultrasound machine to ensure safe and accurate placement.
+Our expert Upper Limb Anaesthetists perform regional anaesthesia to numb your arm by injecting local anaesthetic through a needle placed along the path of nerves.
+This is performed using an ultrasound machine to ensure safe and accurate placement.
 The anaesthetist may give a small dose of a medicine to reduce anxiety or lightly sedate you during the procedure and the subsequent operation.

-There are several different types of regional anesthesia.
+There are several different types of regional anaesthesia.
 The injection is performed close to the collarbone or neck, under the arm and in the forearm.

 You arm will become completely numb and flail over a 30 to 60 minute period and only then will painless surgery commence.